rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 * The main stages in a journey (gaps)

 #### Narratives
 A set of sequences arranged on a timeline.
 The timeline may span years.
+These will be experiences where the time and place is known to some level of detail (implying that the time and place is relevant).

 ### Ingredients